ArcBees/dev-site/site/src/main/markdown/gwtp/features/Presenter-Slots.md

 ```

 ##Popup Presenters
 The Popup Presenter skips the view's slot methods all together.
-When it is used it adds directly to the DOM and requests displays in the center or location selected.
-See more on [[Popup Presenter]] here.
+When it is used it adds directly to the DOM and
+requests displays in the center or location selected.
+See more on [Popup Presenter][pp] here.

 * Example of rendering a popup presenter.
 ```java
 addToPopupSlot(popupPresenter);
 ```